 ../

-Recently, I bought a cheap industrial mini-PC with an Intel Celeron processor.
-This host has two network cards, making it very suitable for use as a router.
-Since my router is old and doesn’t support IPv6, I decided to use this machine to replace the original router.
-The original wireless router will be used only as an Access Point.
-Normally, a dedicated router OS like OpenWRT should be chosen for a router, but I still want this machine to handle many server functions simultaneously.
-Debian feels more comfortable to use, but the trade-off is the lack of a user-friendly one-stop web configuration interface, requiring manual operation.
+Recently, I bought a cheap industrial control mini-PC with an Intel Celeron processor.
+This host has two network cards, which makes it very suitable for use as a router.
+Since my old router was quite aged and did not support IPv6, I decided to replace it with this machine.
+The original wireless router is now only used as an access point.
+Normally, one would choose a dedicated router operating system like OpenWRT, but I also want this machine to handle many server functions.
+Debian is more familiar to me, though the trade-off is that there is no convenient one-stop web configuration interface, and everything must be done manually.

-So, here I will record how to configure a usable server using Debian.
+So, here I record how to use Debian to configure a usable server as a router.

-This host has two network cards, named enp2s0 and enp4s0 in the operating system.
-Theoretically, with VLANs, a single network port can serve as a router.
-However, in my experience, configuring a router-on-a-stick based on VLANs is troublesome.
-Adhering to the principle of “keep it simple,” I suggest using two network cards here.
-If the motherboard only has one network card, you can purchase a USB 3.0 network card to achieve the same effect.
+This host has two network cards, named `enp2s0` and `enp4s0` in the operating system.
+Theoretically, with VLANs, a single network port could serve as a router.
+However, in my experience, a one-arm router based on VLAN is troublesome to configure.
+Following the principle of "don't overcomplicate things," I recommend using two network cards.
+If the motherboard has only one network card, a USB 3.0 network card can serve the same purpose.

-Debian now uses the networking service to configure the network.
-Edit /etc/network/interfaces and add:
+Debian now uses the `networking` service for network configuration.
+Edit `/etc/network/interfaces` and add:

 allow-hotplug enp2s0